We know we all love tea; it is one of the world’s favorite drink. Black and green teas are up right up there, enjoyed by billions of people every day.

 Caffeine is another black tea benefit and favorite advantage over coffee.
 Its typically much lower amounts, around 30–70mg per cup, mean that you get the mind and energy boost without the jitters and over-stimulation.

 Check out these minimally processed organic black teas to get the optimum caffeine whilst retaining exciting flavors.
+Our favorite black tea brands are the ones that use premium, responsibly sourced ingredients.
+Your local organic store or tea expert will be able to point you in the right direction.

 Black tea also contains a minimal amount more fluoride than green tea.
 Fluoride supports bone and teeth health.
+“The phosphorus and magnesium found in English breakfast tea are important for strong, resilient bones”(teaforte).
+Drinking quality black tea on a regular basis is an easy way to keep your body strong and healthy.

 Green Tea’s Benefits